ChondroFiller: A Collagen Injection for Knee Joint Wear

 Frequently Asked Questions

-• It is a simple, non-surgical injection that may add a protective, cushioning layer over worn joint surfaces, with prompt recovery.
-It is not a cure.
+• It is a simple, non-surgical, outpatient injection that may add a protective, cushioning collagen layer over worn joint surfaces, with a prompt return to activity.
+It is not a cure and cannot guarantee cartilage regrowth; benefits vary between individuals.

-• People with knee osteoarthritis or joint wear who want a non-surgical option, with realistic expectations.
-It is not suitable for everyone.
+• People with knee osteoarthritis or joint wear who want a non-surgical option and have realistic expectations.
+Suitability depends on the degree and location of wear and overall joint health — an individual assessment is required.

-• Hyaluronic acid mainly lubricates; ChondroFiller is a collagen-based injection that may add a protective, cushioning layer.
-They work differently and suit different situations.
+• Hyaluronic acid injections work primarily by lubricating the joint.
+ChondroFiller is a collagen-based injection that may add a protective, cushioning layer and has biological potential through progenitor-cell recruitment.
+They work differently and suit different clinical situations; a specialist can advise which may be appropriate.

 London Cartilage Clinic